jamesheald/COIN/README.md

 # COIN

 The COIN (COntextual INference) model is a principled Bayesian model of learning in which separate memories are acquired for different contexts.
-It has been used in the motor domain to model learning in force-field and visuomotor adaptation paradigms.
+It has been used in the motor domain to model learning in force-field and visuomotor adaptation paradigms [1](#reference).

 The COIN model was developed in MATLAB and has been tested on Matlab R2020a.

+### Reference

+1. Heald J, Lengyel M, Wolpert D. 2020.
+Contextual inference underlies the learning of sensorimotor repertoires. *bioRxiv* doi: 10.1101/2020.11.23.394320 ([preprint](https://www.biorxiv.org/content/10.1101/2020.11.23.394320v1))

 ## Installation